 Upon acceptance, the manuscript should be arranged in the following format:

 The manuscript should be prepared using standard word processing software and should be printed (font size 12) double-spaced throughout the text, figure captions, and references, with margins of at least 3 cm.
 The figures should come in the extension tiff, with a minimum resolution of 300 dpi.
 Tables and legends to figures must be submitted all together in a single file.
 Figures must be uploaded separately as supplementary file.

 Author's names: without titles or graduations

-Institutional affiliations: full address of the corresponding author only
+Institutional affiliations: full address of the all authors

-Abstracts: Provide an abstract of between 250- 300 words (100 words in case of short communications, technical notes, genome announcements or reviews).
-Abstracts of original articles should be structured into 5 sections as follows: BACKGROUND, OBJECTIVES, METHODS, FINDINGS and MAIN CONCLUSIONS, each section addressing respectively the problem, the aim of the study, the main methodological approach, the most important findings and the conclusions of the study.
+Abstracts: Provide an abstract up to 200 words.
+Abstracts of research articles should be structured into 5 sections as follows: BACKGROUND, OBJECTIVES, METHODS, FINDINGS and MAIN CONCLUSIONS, each section addressing respectively the problem, the aim of the study, the main methodological approach, the most important findings and the conclusions of the study.

 Key words: 3-6 items must be provided.
 Terms from the Medical Subject Headings (Mesh) list of Index Medicus should be used.

 Introduction: should set the purpose of the study, give a brief summary (not a review) of previous relevant work, and state what new advance has been made in the investigation.
 It should not include data or conclusions from the work being reported.

 Materials and Methods: should give full and clear information to permit the study to be repeated by others.
 Standard techniques need only be referenced.
 However if a modification has been done in a standard protocol, it must be clearly described.